 A professor named Everett Rogers developed the theory of “diffusion of innovations”.
 His theory helps us understand trends and how they develop over time.
 While none of us want to believe we’re late to the game, I guarantee many of the bloggers you see on Instagram (myself included), finally jumped on the trend in the Early Majority, not an early adopter or innovator.
 Last year I would consider the late majority since most people who were holding out finally jumped on the trend.

-By my estimation, we’re now at the end of the Late Majority part of the curve with OTK boots, and moving into the laggards.
+By my estimation, at the time of this original post in September 2018, we were now at the end of the Late Majority part of the curve with OTK boots, and moving into the laggards.
 While pictured on a few runways in the AW18 shows last February, they were not noted as a trend for the season in Harper’s Bazaar, Vogue, or Cosmopolitan.
-Additionally, no over the knee boots were featured in the Nordstrom Anniversary Sale which I usually look to as a note to more mainstream trends of the season.
-While I doubt they’ll ever away completely, the innovators and early adopters have already moved on to the latest and greatest.
+Additionally, only a few pairs of over the knee boots were featured in the 2018 Nordstrom Anniversary Sale, and even fewer in 2019.
+I usually look to this sale as a note to more mainstream (early and late majority) trends of the season.
+In the 2019 sale, in two different stores I couldn’t find any OTK boots in store, but there were a few options online!
+While I doubt they’ll ever go away completely, the innovators and early adopters have already moved on to the latest and greatest.

-What is the latest and greatest?
-Slouch boots!
-Slouch boots come in varying heights, so you can get them in thigh-high styles (as seen on a select few runways), but they aren’t your same super slim styles that have been popular in the last few years.
-The most popular height I’d recommend is knee-high, so just s bit shorter than the OTK boot, but it hits right at your knee and does not go over.
+Tall boots come in varying heights, so you can get them a few over-knee styles, but they aren’t your same super-slim thigh-high styles barely-fit-your-thigh-into-let-alone-your-jeans-boots that have been popular in the last few years.
+The most popular height, and the one I recommend is knee-high, so just a bit shorter than the OTK/thigh high boot, so it hits right at your knee and does not go over.

-I got these at the Nordstrom Anniversary sale and am already planning tons of fall looks around the style!
-Personally I like the straight shaft over the super-slouchy style a la Paulette from Legally Blonde.
-I also still like a high heel over a kitten heel (actually, I hate kitten heels).
+I got these Sam Edelman boots at the Nordstrom Anniversary sale and am already planning tons of fall looks around the style!
+(Note: Mine are from 2018, the 2019 version is almost identical, but have a slightly pointier toe.)
+Personally, I love the tall straight shaft over the super-tight OTK boots or super slouchy styles à la Paulette from Legally Blonde.